 Midrange zooms are probably the most popular go-to lenses today.
 It’s a constant pattern: I pass a photographer out in nature, glance at their camera, and inevitably see something like an 18-55mm or 24-105mm mounted to their camera.
-Yes, everyone talks about their “nifty fifty,” but what they seem to use the most is a midrange zoom.
+Sure, everyone talks about their “nifty fifty,” but what most people use the most is a midrange zoom.

 Partly, that’s because midrange zooms ship with a lot of cameras by default.
 But it’s also because these are very useful lenses.
 You can photograph almost any everyday subject, from landscapes to portraits, if your lens covers both wide angles and moderate telephotos.